obabichev/articles/flask-react-heroku-netlify/part1/part1.md

 ## Connect server to database

-Here I suggest remove all containers if you were playing with its creating in the previous part and create new one by the next command:
+If you created some containers during the previously I suggest removing them and creating a new one with the following command:

 ```shell script
 docker run --name forwarded-postgres -e POSTGRES_USER=mablog -e POSTGRES_PASSWORD=mablog -e POSTGRES_DB=mablog -d -p 5433:5432 postgres
 ```

-The main difference that here I use the word `mablog` as DB name, user name, and user password for the new database.
+The main difference here is that I use the word `mablog` as a database name, user name, and password for the new database.

-In this part, we will connect the server that runs on the host machine to the database in docker:
+We will now connect the server that runs on the host machine to the database in the docker:

 ![27](https://oob-bucket-prod.s3.eu-central-1.amazonaws.com/1/6/00.05.flask-with-postgres.png)

-I suggest looking at how to work with the database in Flask mega tutorial [[13]](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database) for more details but the main steps will be covered here also.
+If you need more details on how to work with the database you can find it in the Flask mega tutorial [[13]](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database) We will also cover the main steps here together.

-First of all, we need to define our model and create an instance of SQLAlchemy.
+We now need to define our model and create an instance of SQLAlchemy.
-Let's start from installing `flask-sqlalchemy`:
+Start by installing `flask-sqlalchemy`:

 ```shell script
 pip install flask-sqlalchemy
 pip freeze > requirements.txt
 ```

-And creating of file `server/app/models.py` with the next content:
+Then create a file `server/app/models.py` with the following content:

 ```python
 from app import db